Flotomate/product_docs/source/patch-management/ignore-patch.rst

    :align: center
    :alt: figure 55

-- You can also ignore a Patch from its :ref:`Details View <patch-details-view>`.
+- You can also ignore a Patch from its :ref:`Details View <patch details view>`.

 .. _pf-56:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/patch-management/P-56.png